 CGST is located on the Lewis and Clark campus in Portland Oregon.
 Summer activities include hiking the campus and surrounding parks, playing board and theatre games in the dorms, arts and crafts, movie nights, field trips downtown, Super Secret Fun Activities, and many other exciting adventures.
 CGST trains students ages 8-18 from all over the United States as well as several countries across the world.

-Classes are in Meisner Acting, Music, Body Awareness, Singing, Dance, Linklater Voice, TV/Film Acting, The Biz, and Theatre Potpourri.
+Classes include Meisner Acting, Music, Body & Voice, Singing, Dance, TV/Film Acting, The Biz, and Theatre Potpourri.
 (You can view our camp sessions and class offerings by clicking here).
 Counselors will teach a bi-weekly class in a subject of their choice.